Marine-microbial-macroecology/ode-parameter-estimation/documents/src/03-simulations.md

 ```@example Ex1
 using DifferentialEquations, Plots
-using DifferentialEquations, Flux, DiffEqFlux, Optim, DiffEqSensitivity
+using Flux, DiffEqFlux, Optim, DiffEqSensitivity
 import Statistics
 using Turing, Distributions, DifferentialEquations
-using MCMCChains, Plots, StatsPlots
+using MCMCChains, StatsPlots
 using Random
 using Logging
 ```